Dong-Wo-Long/BetterDuStryMod/README.md

 ![BetterDuStryMod](https://github.com/Dong-Wo-Long/BSM-other/blob/main/database-units.png)

 > [!IMPORTANT]
-> The mod does not shamelessly steal other people's sprites without their authors' permission to use them.
+> The mod does not shamelessly steal other people's sprites without their author's permission to use them.
 ### Saphirrium
 (https://github.com/3Snake3/Sapphirium?ysclid=lyzqzrbhic385832513)